 Are you planning a day trip to Brussels Belgium?
-In this blog post I will share with you how to spend a day in Brussels, if you love eating and drinking!
+In this blog post I will share with you how to spend24 hours in Brussels if you love eating and drinking!
 History buffs will enjoy learning about the origins of these famous Belgium foods!

-While planning out a day in Brussels Belgium two things kept coming up-food and beer.
-I will be honest-I went to Brussels to eat and for my husband to drink beer.
+While planning out 24 hours in Brussels, two things kept coming up – food and beer.
+I will be honest – I went to Brussels to eat and for my husband to drink beer.
 I am a chocoholic, I love Belgian waffles and “French fries”.
 Although we did do a hop on/hop off bus tour around the city, we were eager to return to The Grand Place to sample all the delicious Belgium cuisine.
 There is no shortage of cafes and shops to choose from in Brussels.
 However, I will share with yo where we spent a day in Brussels eating and drinking!

 Belgium Chocolate: Chocolate in Belgium dates back to the 17th century.
 Here are two things I leaned about chocolate while visiting Brussels.
 1) Godiva was founded in Belgium in 1926.
 I have been enjoying Godiva chocolates since I was a teenager but I did not know this!
 2) Pralines originated in Belgium!
 Although they are made differently in France and America, pralines in Belgium consist chocolate, nuts, sugar and syrup.
 Neuhaus is the Belgium chocolatier credited with inventing Belgium pralines.
 I actually eat a lot of pralines in New Orleans but they don’t typically have chocolate as an ingredient.
 They are numerous chocolatiers to choose from in Brussels.
 We visited Neuhaus which is not only known for their pralines but was voted as having “the world’s best chocolate truffle” by Bloomberg Pursuits in 2017.
 Pierre Marcolini is an haute chocolatier shop which was very fancy!
 You really cannot go wrong strolling around and sampling Belgium chocolates while spending a day in Brussels Belgium.